-Release of jailed British-Iranian Zaghari-Ratcliffe 'deliberately delayed by UK'
+Release of jailed British-Iranian Zaghari-Ratcliffe 'deliberately delayed over UK fears of offending Trump'

 The UK has allegedly delayed the release of Nazanin Zaghari-Ratcliffe, a dual British-Iranian citizen jailed in Tehran, to avoid potentially "offending" the Trump administration, The Guardian reported.

 Citing lawyers representing Zaghari-Ratcliffe, the Tuesday report said the UK government has deliberately delayed taking steps necessary to secure the release, including putting off the payment of a £400 million ($524.3 million) debt owed to Iran.

 The lawyers have requested to meet with UK defence secretary, Ben Wallace, to discuss the official approach to the case.